RedHatInsights/ros-backend/README.md

 #### Examples:
      1. Legacy backend Testing:
         1.1.
-User pushed a commit 'ABC' .
+User pushed a commit 'ABC'.
         1.2.
-Label added : test-backend-v1 ( No matter if added right before or after a commit ) 1.3.
-Remove other labels from available ROS RHEL labels ( test-backend-v2, test-backend-both) 1.4.
-Legacy backend tests will be executed
+Label added : test-backend-v1 ( No matter if added right before or after a commit ).
+        1.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v2, test-backend-both).
+        1.4.
+Legacy backend tests will be executed.
      2. New Backend Testing:
         2.1.
-User pushed a commit 'XYZ' .
+User pushed a commit 'XYZ'.
         2.2.
-Label added: test-backend-v2 ( No matter if added right before or after a commit ) 2.3.
-Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-both) 2.4.
-ROS RHEL New backend tests will be executed
+Label added: test-backend-v2 ( No matter if added right before or after a commit ).
+        2.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-both).
+        2.4.
+ROS RHEL New backend tests will be executed.
      3. Both Backends Testing
         3.1.
-User pushed a commit 'PQR' .
+User pushed a commit 'PQR'.
         3.2.
-Label added: test-backend-both ( No matter if added right before or after a commit ) 3.3.
-Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-v2) 3.4.
-All backend tests, covering both new and legacy will be executed
+Label added: test-backend-both ( No matter if added right before or after a commit ).
+        3.3.
+Remove other labels from available ROS RHEL labels ( test-backend-v1, test-backend-v2).
+        3.4.
+All backend tests, covering both new and legacy will be executed.
      4. Default behavior
         4.1.
-User pushed a commit 'LMN'
+User pushed a commit 'LMN'.
         4.2.
 No label is present on PR.
         4.3.
-All tests will be executed
+All tests will be executed.

 #### Limitations:
      1. Changing labels on the same PR with the same commit will not trigger new tests:
         1.1.
-User pushed a commit 'EFG'
+User pushed a commit 'EFG'.
-        1.2. label added: test-backend-v1 => Legacy backend tests will be executed 1.3.
-Now label added : test-backend-v2 AND label removed: test-backend-v1 => New backend tests won't be executed
+        1.2. label added: test-backend-v1 => Legacy backend tests will be executed.
+        1.3.
+Now label added : test-backend-v2 AND label removed: test-backend-v1 => New backend tests won't be executed.